Parents/ guardians, please remember to notify the school when your child will be absent.

 All schools have an answering machine which takes calls outside of normal school hours.
 Please include your child's name, homeroom number or teacher's name, and reason for absence when leaving a message.
 Thank you!Ashland High School: 508-881-0177Ashland Middle School: 508-881-0196David Mindess School: 508-881-0194Henry Warren School: 508-881-0188William Pittaway School: 508-881-0160

 A child with diarrhea and/or vomiting should stay at home and return to school only after being symptom-free for 24 hours without the use of anti-vomiting or anti-diarrheal medication.

 If a child is not feeling well before school, the parent should check his/her temperature.
 A child should not be sent to school with a fever.
 A child with a temperature of 100 degrees F (37.7 degrees C) or higher will be sent home from school.
 The child must remain home for the next full school day fever free without fever reducing medication for 24 hours before he/she returns to school.

 A child must remain out of school until the culture results are known.
-If the result is positive, the child must be on medication for 24 hours before returning to school.
+If the result is positive, the child must be on antibiotics for 24 hours before returning to school.

 Joseph Chartor, MD

 Kristina Moulton BSN, RN, NCSN

 Mailing Address:90 Concord Street

 Erin Gaiero, BSN, RN

 Kathryn Ihry, BSN, RN